James Hamilton (language teacher): Life

 At Boston, Hamilton could only obtain four pupils.
 A professor at Boston University attacked him as a charlatan, but a committee examined his pupils, and he soon had 200.
 He taught also at colleges in Schenectady, Princeton, Yale, Hartford, and Middleburg.

 In 1822 Hamilton went to Montreal, and then to Quebec.
 At Montreal he instructed a gaoler, and then successfully taught reading to eight English prisoners there.
 He left the United States in July 1823, and came to London, where in eighteen months he had more than 600 pupils learning different languages, and seven teachers.
 He left his school to the teachers, and afterwards taught his system in Liverpool, Manchester, Edinburgh, Dublin, Belfast, and at least other places.
 In London he taught at his house, No. 25 Cecil Street, Strand, and then in Gower Street.

 As an experiment over six months in 1825 saw ten school boys live in Hamilton's house.
 At the end of the period they were examined in Latin translation, French and Italian.
 The expenses of this experiment were partly borne by John Smith, M.P.
 Hamilton's system and extensive advertising were attacked by school-masters and others.
 A defence by Sydney Smith appeared in the Edinburgh Review for June 1826.
 The Hamiltonian system was also defended in the Westminster Review.

-Hamilton died in Dublin on 16 September 1829, in his sixtieth year.
+Hamilton died in Dublin on 16 September 1829, at age 60.